 For the best free antivirus protection, we liked Kaspersky Security Cloud Free, which sailed past Bitdefender Antivirus Free Edition for the top spot.

-Both offered excellent protection against malware without slowing down your system, but Kaspersky lets you schedule scans, has a quick-scan option, adds a ton of useful extra features and had the smallest impact on system performance we've ever seen.
+Both offered excellent protection against malware without slowing down your system, but Kaspersky's free program lets you schedule scans, has a quick-scan option, adds a ton of useful extra features and had the smallest impact on system performance we've ever seen.

 Our free rankings immediately follow our paid rankings below.

 The best antivirus software you can buy today